 Wondering what such an application would take?
 While you may be surprised at the documentation required, the process as a whole remains less labor intensive than taking out a mortgage.
-And gathering the correct documentation could be well worth your while, since the popular lending tools usually offer the advantage of attractive, tax-deductible interest rates.
+And gathering the correct documentation could be well worth your while, since the popular lending tools usually offer the advantage of attractive, interest rates.

 That means many Americans who previously didn't have enough equity in their homes to qualify for a second mortgage now have better chances of approval.

 At Amplify Credit Union, we like to see a minimum credit score of 600 before considering a home equity loan, and interest rates and terms offered improve with scores above that level.

 Here’s a rundown of materials you’ll need to have prepared when meeting with your Amplify Credit Union agent.